 Parent Fact Sheets

-Answers to frequently asked questions about the Minnesota Comprehensive Assessments (MCA), MCA-Modified, Minnesota Test of Academic Skills (MTAS), and Graduation-Required Assessments for Diploma (GRAD) are available in a downloadable and printable Parent Fact Sheet.
-These Parent Fact Sheets are available in several language translations.
+Answers to frequently asked questions about the Minnesota Comprehensive Assessments (MCA), MCA-Modified, Minnesota Test of Academic Skills (MTAS), and graduation assessment requirements are available in a downloadable and printable Parent Fact Sheets.
+A test preparation fact sheet is also available.
+English Language Parent Fact Sheets